theRealAph/ScopeLocals/README.md

 `log()` is a good candidate for the use of rebinding.
 The `Supplier` passed to the `Logger` should only need to do text formatting.
 It should not need to do any work that requires permissions.
-It would be ideal if the extent local variable `PERMISSIONS` was bound to an empty `Permissions` instance for the extent of the `formatter.get()` call.
+It would be ideal if the extent-local variable `PERMISSIONS` was bound to an empty `Permissions` instance for the extent of the `formatter.get()` call.

 The code for method `log()` is shown below.